paselmer/Loan_Payment_Optimizer/loan_function_test_1_in4/README.md

 DEFINITION:
 _margin = (total cost of debt using gradient descent method) - (total cost of debt using descending interest method)_

-With the above definition in mind, look the plotted summary of results below.
+With the above definition in mind, look at the plotted summary of results below.

 ![Margin win or loss histograms](margins_histogram.png)